How To Handle A Narcissist.

 Remind yourself, they are not looking for compromise, they don’t understand it, nor do they know how you or your children feel, the more you give them, the more they can use things against you.

-Keep your boundaries, keep your standards, stick with your no.
+Keep your boundaries, keep your standards, and stick with your no.

 The Grey Rock Method is not always easy, but it is often effective.

-You might want to scream and shout at them at times, and they will just come back for more.
-Stay quite.
+You might want to scream and shout at the narcissist at times, they will just come back for more.
+Stay quiet.
 Tell yourself good positive thoughts and move on with your own life and your own self-worth.